awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 1. Connect to the Aurora MySQL DB cluster as the master user using SSL\.

-   For information about connecting to an Aurora MySQL DB cluster with SSL, see [Using SSL with Aurora MySQL DB Clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.
+   For information about connecting to an Aurora MySQL DB cluster with SSL, see [Using SSL/TLS with Aurora MySQL DB Clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.

 1. Run the `mysql.rds_import_binlog_ssl_material` stored procedure to import the SSL information into the Aurora MySQL DB cluster\.